Ruth Hale (feminist): Women's rights and other activism

 In August 1927, Hale took a leading role in protesting the executions of anarchists and accused murderers Sacco and Vanzetti.
-She traveled to Boston as part of the defense committee, along with Dorothy Parker and John Dos Passos, but the men were put to death over their fierce protests.
-The campaign had a galvanizing effect on her, leading her to fight against capital punishment.
+She traveled to Boston as part of the defense committee, along with Dorothy Parker and John Dos Passos, but Sacco and Vanzetti were executed in spite of the fierce protests of the group.
+As well, Hale and Parker were arrested.
+Still, the campaign had a galvanizing effect on Hale, leading her to fight against capital punishment.

 In 1929 Edward Bernays decided to pay women to smoke their “torches of freedom” as they walked in the Easter Sunday Parade in New York.
 This was a shock because until that time, women were only permitted to smoke in certain places such as in the privacy of their own homes.
 He was very careful when picking women to march because “while they should be good looking, they should not look too model-y,” and he hired his own photographers to make sure that good pictures were taken and then published around the world.
 Hale called for women to join in the march saying, “Women!
 Light another torch of freedom!
 Fight another sex taboo!”
 Once the footage was released, the campaign was being talked about everywhere, and the women's walk was seen as a protest for equality and sparked discussion throughout the nation and is still known today.

-The targeting of women in such tobacco advertising led to higher rates of smoking among women.
+An unintended consequence of the walk was to expose women to tobacco advertising, which led to higher rates of smoking among women.
 In 1923 women only purchased 5% of cigarettes sold; in 1929 that percentage increased to 12%, in 1935 to 18.1%, peaking in 1965 at 33.3%, and remaining at this level until 1977.